Wisconsin Self-Harm Injury Data Dashboard

 Health care data

 The data presented in the dashboard come from Wisconsin Hospital ED Visits and Inpatient Discharges, Office of Health Informatics, Division of Public Health, Wisconsin Department of Health Services.
 This database includes information from Wisconsin’s hospitals including acute care, general medical and surgical, psychiatric, rehabilitation, and AODA (Alcohol and Other Drug Abuse) hospitals.
+We report these data separately because this can be used as a proxy for severity.
+For example, if the injury is more severe, the visit would likely result in hospital admission instead of treatment and release from the emergency department.
+Additionally, if the visit is for a more severe health condition (whether related to self-harm or not), this too would likely lead to hospital admission.
 Data from Veterans Affairs and other federal hospitals are not included.
 ED visit data and hospitalization data are presented separately.
 ED visit data includes only non-fatal, treated and released visits (meaning visits that do not result in immediate transfer and admission to a hospital).
 Hospitalization data includes only non-fatal hospital stays.

 Self-harm injury codes